 By the time Rosenstock-Huessy died in 1973 he had left behind a huge collection of written work including his two volume Soziologie (the second volume of which is an attempt at universal history), the works on revolution, a collection of essays and small books gathered in a two volume work on language, Die Sprache des Menschengeschlechts, and a three volume work on church history (with Joseph Wittig), Das Alter der Kirche, to various writings on grammar, biblical interpretation, Egyptology, Medieval history, industrial law and the organization of the work place.

-A few years before he died, a former student, Clinton Gardner, had formed the still running Argo Press, to keep his work alive.
-A Gesellschaft had been started in Germany which still produces a journal/newsletter, Stimmstein, devoted to his work, influence, and related issues.
-In 1972 four families in Holland set up ‘Rosenstock-Huessy House’ in Haarlem to put Rosenstock-Huessy's ideas concerning adult education and voluntary service into practice through providing accommodation for people in crisis.
+A few years before he died, a former student, Clinton Gardner, had formed Argo Press, to keep his work alive.
+A Gesellschaft had been started in Germany which produced a journal/newsletter, Stimmstein, devoted to his work, influence, and related issues.
+In 1972 four families in Holland set up ‘Rosenstock-Huessy House’ in Haarlem to put Rosenstock-Huessy’s ideas concerning adult education and voluntary service into practice through providing accommodation for people in crisis.
 A DVD edition of his collected works has been created, thanks to the labours of Lise van der Molen and the efforts and donations of the Rosenstock-Huessy Fund.
 W.H.
 Auden first heard of Rosenstock-Huessy in 1940 from a friend and wrote a preface to a collection of his writings (published by Argo in 1970 under the salient title I am an Impure Thinker).
-After Rosenstock-Huessy's death, Auden wrote a valedictory poem, ‘Aubade’, which was published in The Atlantic Monthly.
+After Rosenstock-Huessy’s death, Auden wrote a valedictory poem, ‘Aubade’, which was published in The Atlantic Monthly.

 In Ja und Nein, a work written a little over four years before his death, Rosenstock-Huessy thanked Georg Müller for having summed up seven decades of thought in the three words: speech, time, history.
 ‘I seem’ he says ‘to have pursued the daily life of peoples and their members as reflections of this trinity.
 I have looked at the speech of individuals and nations, the times of lovers and haters, the history of empires, the church and society as the reflections of the divine trinity’ (1968, 9).
 These three terms not only sum up the orientation of Rosenstock-Huessy’s life work, they also provide the key to understanding where he thinks philosophy has gone wrong.